 That means, as often happens in part two of a trilogy, the story is going to get a little darker.

-More to be elaborated on this later.
+More to be elaborated on this in part II.